Raggedy Ann & Andy: A Musical Adventure: Plot

-The toys then encounter the knight Sir Leonard Looney, who welcomes them to Looney Land.
+The toys then encounter the looniest knight Sir Leonard Looney, who welcomes them to Looney Land.
 Looney pursues the toys into the court of its monarch, King Koo Koo.
-Koo Koo laments his tiny stature and explains that he can only grow by laughing at others.
-He thus intends to keep the toys as his prisoners.
-The dolls escaped and slipped away in a boat.
-The furious king follows them with an enormous sea monster, Gazooks.
+Koo Koo laments his tiny stature and explains that he can only grow by laughing at other people.
+He intends to keep the toys as his prisoners, but they are able to distract him and escape on a boat.
+The furious king follows them with an enormous sea monster, Gazooks; as he finds hilarity in seeing heroes in trouble, Koo Koo intends to get the "last laugh" by having Gazooks tickle all the heroes with his many arms.

 While sailing, Ann, Andy, and the Camel notice Contagious' ship, only to discover that Babette had become the new captain while imprisoning Contagious.
 When Ann tries to tell Babette to return, Babette is enraged and has the trio tied to the mast.
-Meanwhile, Contagious' shackles were successfully unlocked by Queasy and he returns above deck, freeing the others and pledging his love for Babette.
-King Koo Koo and Gazooks then attacked the ship and seize all but Ann, Babette, and Queasy to subject them to tickles, making the monarch swell to mammoth proportions by laughing.
+Meanwhile, Contagious' parrot Queasy successfully unlocks the captain's shackles, allowing him to return above deck, free the others, and pledge his love for Babette.
+King Koo Koo and Gazooks then attack the ship and capture all but Ann and Babette.
+He subjects them to tickling, making the monarch swell to mammoth proportions by laughing.
 Babette begs for forgiveness, only for her and Ann to be captured and tickled.
 The dolls realize that King Koo Koo's inflated ego is "full of hot air," and Andy tells Queasy to pop him, which creates a massive explosion that sends them spiraling.

-The following day, Marcella discovers the toys lying her backyard.
-She returns all but the Camel, where Babette apologizes for her actions and accepts Ann's offer of friendship and Contagious' affection.
-While the heroes are contented, Ann notices the Camel through the window.
+The following day, Marcella discovers the toys lying in her backyard.
+She returns all but the Camel to the playroom, where Babette apologizes for her actions and accepts Ann's offer of friendship and Contagious' affection.
+While in harmony, Ann notices the Camel through the window.
 The dolls welcome him to their family.
 The next day, Marcella finds the Camel among the dolls and hugs him tightly, accepting him.